argent0/site-source/source/articles/2014-04-25/hacker_news_imprecise_words.markdown

 ---
 title: "Imprecise Words"
 categories: "web development linguistics"
+abstract: "An experimental Google Chrome extension that highlights words that may need clarification in a popular website."
+order: 2
 ---

 I wrote a **Google Chrome** extension to highlight imprecise words in HN's